Zalman Baruch Melamed: Views on Israeli citizenship

-Rabbi Melamed has stated that, "There must be legislation allowing Jewish people everywhere in the world to become Israeli citizens, even if they do not live here."
+Rabbi Melamed had at one point stated that, "There must be legislation allowing Jewish people everywhere in the world to become Israeli citizens, even if they do not live here."
 Melamed viewed this as a way to shore up Israel's Jewish demographic in elections.
-At the same time, he advocated that certain Arab citizens of Israel should be stripped of their citizenship: "Even those with a democratic viewpoint understand that we must limit the rights of those who wish to harm the State.
-There are many non-Jews in Israel who are striving to undermine the country."
-According to Melamed, "These people should not be able to vote who sits in the Knesset or determine who leads the country.
-The law must dictate that the subversive cannot be citizens."
+In the same talk, he advocated that "subversive" citizens of Israel should be stripped of their citizenship: "Even those with a democratic viewpoint understand that we must limit the rights of those who wish to harm the State, the law must dictate that the subversive cannot be citizens."
+Nonetheless, he is generally considered a soft-spoken right-wing moderate and has expressed various pro-America sentiments, and publicly supported President Donald Trump.